MICA-MNI/micaopen/AmygdalaUMAP/function/README.md

 ## Steps

 ### Register amygdala masks to functional space and extract timeseries
-1. **Generate Mean fMRI Volume**: Generate mean fMRI volume as NIfTI.
+1. **Generate mean fMRI Volume**: Generate mean fMRI volume as NIfTI.

 2. **Register the amygdala masks and U1 map to functional space**: Register the amygdala masks generated in qT1 space to functional space

-3. **Extract Timeseries**: Extract the timeseries of each voxel in the newly registered amygdala mask in functional space.
+3. **Extract timeseries**: Extract the timeseries of each voxel in the newly registered amygdala mask in functional space.

-### 4. Spike Regression
+### 4. Spike regression
 Preprocess timeseries by cleaning off irregularities (spikes) from timeseries data

 - **Input:**